Jinyifei/MAPPINGS/docs/sphinx/source/index.rst

 -------
 Authors
 -------
-The authors of the *mapping* code and their institutions are:
+The authors of the *MAPPINGS* code and their institutions are:

 Ralph S Sutherland